-Our lawyers have been handling sensitive privacy and Right to Information matters for Government for decades.
+Our lawyers have been handling sensitive privacy matters and requests for information held by government agencies for decades.

 In the Queensland context, our team has been advising in this area of law since before the current Right to Information Act 2009 and Information Privacy Act 2009 regime was enacted.